 Oversubscription pressure.
 With 2.5 applications per offered place on the recorded Reception route, competition can be the limiting factor even for local families.
 It is worth lining up contingency choices early.

 Local authority deadlines take priority.
-The council timetable lists 15 January 2026 as the closing date for September 2026 Reception applications, while the school page states 16 January 2026.
-In practice, meeting the earlier deadline is the safer approach.
+The council timetable lists 15 January 2027 as the closing date for September 2027 Reception applications.
+In practice, meeting the local authority deadline is the safest approach.

 Nursery does not guarantee Reception.
 This catches parents out every year.
 Even if your child is thriving in Nursery, Reception still requires a separate local authority application.